Moving to Tahiti: a little piece of the world in Oceania?

 Food

-For your information, for 2 adults and a baby, eating more or less like in France but paying attention to what we buy and prices (otherwise we’ll go broke), we spend on average between 20,000 and 25,000 fr per week, which is between 160 and 220€/week, without considering the necessities for the baby (diaper, etc.).
-In total, between 600 and 800€ per month.
-Round up to almost 1000€ per month if we count pretty much everything and according to your way of consuming.
+For your information, for two adults and a baby, eating more or less as we would in France while still paying attention to what we buy and to prices (otherwise we would go broke), we spent on average between 20,000 and 25,000 XPF per week, which is roughly €160 to €220 per week, not including baby essentials (diapers, etc.).
+In total, that comes to about €600 to €800 per month.
+Round that up to almost €1,000 per month if you include almost everything, depending on how you consume.

-I try to cook my food for lunch to avoid spending too much.
-For the others, it will be a sandwich between 400 and 600 xpf (3,5 to 5€) or a dish around 1000 xpf (8€).
+I try to cook my lunch to avoid spending too much.
+Otherwise, you are looking at a sandwich for around 400 to 600 XPF (€3.50 to €5), or a dish for around 1,000 XPF (€8).

-As a general rule, if you don’t want to break the bank, you will have to limit all the products imported from France (yoghurt, cheese, alcohol), which are generally very expensive.
-4 Brand-name Yoghurt = 16€ in French Polynesia.
-Tomatoes (local or imported … which are not great), between 6 and 8€ per kilo.
+As a general rule, if you don’t want to break the bank, you’ll need to limit products imported from France (yogurt, cheese, alcohol), which are generally very expensive.
+Four brand-name yogurts can cost €16 in French Polynesia.
+Tomatoes, whether local or imported (and not always great), can cost between €6 and €8 per kilo.

 Landline

-Cell phone
+Mobile phone

 For details of all the Vini packages, it’s here.

-Internet packages (at home)
+Home Internet packages

-Using ourselves as an example, for two adults with therefore 2 mobile packages (1h + 1Gb Internet and 4h + 2Gb Internet) + basic ADSL Internet at home + landline: about 17 000 xpf, or 145 € per month.
+Using ourselves as an example, at the time, for two adults with two mobile plans (1 hour + 1 GB Internet and 4 hours + 2 GB Internet), basic ADSL Internet at home, and a landline: about 17,000 XPF, or €145 per month.

 Electricity